DWTechs/Checkard.js/README.md

  * Checks if the provided value is a function.
  *
  * @param {unknown} v - The value to check.
- * @returns A boolean indicating whether the value is a function.
+ * @returns {boolean} True if the value is a function, otherwise false.
  */
 isFunction(v: unknown): v is (...args: unknown[]) => unknown {}